winstonpuckett/ExtendedIPO/README.md

 > Sidenote: if you *really* want to return a result code, look at [MediatR](https://github.com/jbogard/MediatR).
 MediatR is another way designate sepparate Queries / Commands, and promotes "Vertical Slice Architecture" which is also at play in Extended IPO.

 # Summary
 Our goals as developers should not be to promote any framework or pattern, but to write intention-revealing code.
-Extended IPO is one way to write intention revealing code, but not the only way.
-Also, if you don't prize the "mundane" aspects of programming, such as naming your variables, no amount of new patterns or new language features will help increase your readability.
+Extended IPO is just one way to write intention revealing code.
+Also, if you don't prize the "mundane" aspects of programming, such as naming your variables, no amount of new patterns or new language features will help increase your code's readability.

 What we've just learned is enough to successfully implement Extended IPO.
 If you're really *hoping* for a package to put in your solution, read on.
 (But really you should just leave and go write good code without using a library for Extended IPO.)